North Korea's economic dreams are, well ... dreams

 "We Chinese would like to go to North Korea to invest because they have space for business.
 But policies are not stable, so we dare not invest there," said trader Zheng Qiwei from the Chinese coastal province of Zhejiang, far from North Korea.

-Zheng said an acquaintance of his, a businessman from China's Liaoning province that borders the North, had invested 240 million yuan (24 million pounds) to sell machinery, but was "driven out", an experience that is becoming common.
+Zheng said an acquaintance of his, a businessman from China's Liaoning province that borders the North, had invested 240 million yuan ($38.48 million) to sell machinery, but was "driven out", an experience that is becoming common.

 This year, a multi-million dollar deal to refine North Korean iron ore by China's Xiyang Group soured as officials shook down the Chinese investor.
 Xiyang went public with its complaints, triggering a furious response from the North.